-A node cannot have more than one label.
-Each label is visually indicated in the diagrams using a colour (to disable this, use the setting in the Options panel: see 8.2.2).
-Note that these colours have no relation with the colours that are associated with vulnerability levels.
-The labels themselves are pre-set to the names of their colour, but can be changed by choosing "Edit labels..." from the node menu.
+The labels themselves are pre-set to the names of their colour, but can be changed by choosing "Edit labels..." from the node menu, or using the Label button on the Home toolbar.
 Reset a label to its default value by making it blank.

-9.3.11 Vulnerability assessment window
+9.13 Vulnerability assessment window